How to Close Sales: 15 Manipulative and Devious Persuasion Tactics

 7. False Binary

-Manipulative Persuasion Statement: “You can either solve this problem now or continue losing money every month.”
+Manipulative Persuasion Example Statement: “You can either solve this problem now or continue losing money every month.”

 Underlying Tactic: